simonmichael/hledger/doc/ISSUES.md

 **Impact**

-Who may be impacted by this bug ?
+Who may be affected by this bug ?

-- impact1: Affects almost no one.
+- affects1: Affects almost no one.
-- impact2: Affects packagers or developers.
+- affects2: Affects packagers or developers.
-- impact3: Affects just a few users.
+- affects3: Affects just a few users.
-- impact4: Affects more than a few users.
+- affects4: Affects a significant number of users.
-- impact5: Affects most or all users.
+- affects5: Affects most or all users.

 **Severity**

-To people impacted, how serious is this bug ?
+To people affected, how serious is this bug ?

 - severity1: Cleanliness/consistency/developer bug.
 Only perfectionists care.
 - severity2: Minor to moderate usability/doc bug, reasonably easy to avoid or tolerate.